Skip to Content

 How Much Does it Cost to Rent a Car in France?

-Prices can vary from depending on the company, season and the car, but most places will offer a discount if you reserve the car a while in advance of your arrival in France.
-It usually costs about $15-40 per day for the cheapest automatic car.
+Prices can vary depending on the company, season, and car, but most places will offer a discount if you reserve the car a while in advance of your arrival in France.

-However, a big car can be better on gas sometimes.
+Bigger cars can be more expensive so you may want to opt for a smaller vehicle which will also benefit you on smaller roads.
+However, a big car can sometimes be better on gas.
 When we had a big Citroen Space Tour and drove across the country I was impressed by how little gas it used.

-Renting a manual car is always significantly cheaper than automatic one.
+Renting a manual car is always significantly cheaper than an automatic one.
 Automatic cars aren’t super common among rental agencies.

-I personally rented from different providers at Marseille Airport, Nice downtown, Nice Airport, Paris downtown, Annecy town and Paris CDG Airport that booked through Discover Cars.
+I personally rented from different providers at Marseille Airport, Nice Downtown, Nice Airport, Paris Downtown, Annecy Town, and Paris CDG Airport that booked through Discover Cars.
 I also use them all the time when I’m in Italy (and as I lived there I must have rented about 30 times if not more).

 The more costly aspect comes in when considering fuel and highway tolls, but that’s to be expected of any more developed area.
 Highways are very expensive so keep it in mind!